Key Questions

 They take about 15 minutes each.
 The disagreements they surface are usually more valuable than the agreements.

-Can your front-line teams describe the behaviours expected of them - in their own words?
+Can your resident-facing teams describe the behaviours expected of them - in their own words?

-Not what's written in the code of conduct.
-Not the values poster on the wall.
 Can the people answering the phones and knocking on doors tell you, in plain language, what "good" looks like in how they treat residents?
+Not from memory of a document - from how they understand their role.

 Are your managers equipped to lead culture - or just manage performance?